 - To inform strategies and tactics for addressing challenging societal problems, including mitigating negative and leveraging salubrious peer influence in social groups

 - To use this research to promote positive development and health.

 Olga received her Ph.D. in Family & Human Development from the Sanford School of Social and Family Dynamics at Arizona State University.
-She was a research faculty at the Sanford School of Social and Family Dynamics and Institute for Interdisciplinary Salivary Bioscience, Arizona State University.
+She was a research faculty at the Sanford School of Social and Family Dynamics, Institute for Interdisciplinary Salivary Bioscience and Department of Psychology at Arizona State University.